Kool-a-Sun Sunscreen

 Are Skin Probiotics Misunderstood?

-To support our belief in this skin science, we kindly ask that our clients read the following recent medical research papers, for better understanding of this practice and its benefits to the human skin
+To support our belief in this skin science, we kindly ask that our clients read the following recent medical research papers for better understanding of this practice and its benefits to human skin:

 Abstract